Two empty chairs in a dream at a small table with a soft loaf of bread between them and a wildflower

 Today, if the theme resonates, name one person (living or gone) whose “part” you are now integrating into yourself.
 Silently thank them for being or having been.
 The Inner Sage recognizes such gratitude as real integration, and in the dreams that follow gives you a warm symbolic scene more often instead of a frightening one.

 Astrological note: A dream of ritual eating often comes during transits of Jupiter or Saturn through your 9th or 12th house, during their aspects to Neptune, and in periods when Pluto touches your Jupiter.
 Sagittarians, Pisceans, and Scorpios recognize this dream with particular accuracy.
-If Jupiter is now touching your Neptune — the Inner Sage takes part in the rite, and the dream conveys this through a chalice that suddenly holds more meaning than contents.
+If Jupiter is now touching your Neptune, the Inner Sage takes part in the rite, and the dream conveys this through a chalice that suddenly holds more meaning than contents.

-If you try to stop it — your voice against destruction is alive; it’s worth not stifling it, even when it is weak.
-If you turn away — there are situations in real life you no longer step into, and this is not always “right”; it’s worth honestly reviewing.
-If you remember — your role as witness has meaning; it’s worth telling what you saw later in a safe form.
-If you cry but remain — your ability to feel another’s pain is alive, and this is a rare gift; it’s worth protecting it from cynicism.
-If you leave in silence — sometimes this is the only possible thing, but it matters to give this an inner name, rather than pretending nothing happened.
+If you remember what you saw, your role as witness has meaning.
+Tell about it later in a safe form.
+If you cry but remain, your ability to feel another’s pain is alive, and that is a rare gift.
+Protect it from cynicism.
+If you leave in silence, sometimes that is the only possible choice, but it matters to give it an inner name rather than pretending nothing happened.
 The same standing-aside, given a frame and a duty, becomes a witness or juror in the courtroom — looking on with the weight of testimony added to it.

 Ask yourself: “Whose ‘being eaten’ am I silently observing in my real life — and where does the reasonable boundary run: where can I step in, where can I only name it, and where can I only leave without participating?”

 Astrological note: A dream of the observer’s role often comes during Saturn’s transits through your 7th or 11th house, during its aspects to Pluto, and in periods when Pluto touches your Mercury.
 Capricorns, Librans, and Aquarians recognize this dream with particular accuracy.
-If Saturn is now touching your Pluto — the Guardian sees the violation, and the dream conveys this through a scene from which it is impossible to turn away, because it has already forever become part of your inner grown-up experience.
+If Saturn is now touching your Pluto, the Guardian sees the violation, and the dream conveys this through a scene from which it is impossible to turn away, because it has already forever become part of your inner grown-up experience.

 A dream of cannibalism is not a sign of an inner monster, but the psyche’s heavy yet honest language about boundaries between people.
 In it you see where you are being taken from, where you take, where real integration is happening, and where you are witness to a breaking of order.